Counting the number of solutions to the Erdos-Straus equation on unit fractions: Introduction

 which we do not study here.
 Let us point to some further references: \cite{sandor:2003}, \cite{browning}, \cite{chen-elsholtz-jiang}, \cite{elsholtz-heuberger-prodinger} study the number of solutions of $1$ as a sum of unit fractions. \cite{CrootandDobbsandFriedlanderandHetzelandPappalardi} and \cite{huangandvaughan} study the case $k=2$, also with varying numerator $m$.

 Part of the first author's work on ths project was supported by the German National Merit Foundation.
 The second author is supported by a grant from the MacArthur Foundation, by NSF grant DMS-0649473, and by the NSF Waterman award.
-The authors thank Nicolas Templier for many helpful comments and references, and the referee and editor for many useful corrections and suggestions.
+The authors thank Nicolas Templier for many helpful comments and references, and the referee and editor for many useful corrections and suggestions, as well as Serge Salez for pointing out an error in a previous version of the manuscript.
 The first author is very grateful to Roger Heath-Brown for very generous advice on the subject (dating back as far as 1994).
 Both authors are particularly indebted to him for several remarks (including Remark \ref{heath-remark}), and also for contributing some of the key arguments here (such as the lower bound on $\sum_{n \leq N} f_\II(n)$ and $\sum_{p \leq N} f_\II(p)$) which have been reproduced here with permission.
 The first author also wishes to thank Tim Browning, Ernie Croot and Arnd Roth for discussions on the subject.